adilakhter/papers-i-read/storage/wisckey.md

 - when random reads are issued concurrently in an SSD, the aggregate throughput can match sequential throughput for some workloads

 ## 3. WiscKey

+- split key with value, keys in lsm tree, value in log
+- use parallel random read of SSD for range query
+- unique crash consistency, garbage collection to efficiently manage the value log
+- optimize performance by removing the LSM-tree log without sacificing consistency

+### 3.1 Design Goals

+- [ ] how to build relational database on top of K-V
+- support snapshots

+### 3.2 Key-Value Separation

+- compaction is the major performance cost
+- compaction only needs to sort keys, while values can be managed seperately
+  - [ ] this can also apply to xephon-k, only sort the upper level (lower granularity)